NewoIsTaken/munch/README.md

 Now, your application will be able to use CS50 ID to provide identification services with HarvardKey.

 ## Usage
-Once the virtual environment is created for this project, you can then start the Flask application:
+Once the virtual environment is created for this project, you can then start the Flask application in a development environment:

  - By activating the virtual environment and then running the Flask app as normal:
 ```bash